Terror of the Zygons: Home media

 Terror of the Zygons was first released in Australia on VHS in April 1987.
 It was later released in the United Kingdom on VHS in November 1988.
 It was first released in complete and unedited episodic format on LaserDisc in 1997.
 A new VHS release, also in episodic format, was released in August 1999 in the United Kingdom, and released in 2000 in the United States and Canada.

 The serial was released on DVD on 30 September 2013.
 It features a director's cut version of Part One, with a previously unseen and newly restored 1 min 40-second opening scene featuring the Doctor, Sarah and Harry arriving in the TARDIS, which has materialised invisibly due to a faulty fusion plate.
 The restored scene was recoloured by Stuart Humphryes.
-The DVD release also included several promotional items including interviews, advertisements for the serial, and Bakers appearance on Disney Time.
+The DVD release also included several promotional items including interviews, advertisements for the serial, and Baker's appearance on Disney Time.

 A single-disc version (with no extras) of the DVD formed part of the Fourth Doctor Time Capsule, released on 29 July 2013.
+The serial was released on the BBC iPlayer on 1 November 2023 alongside most of the series' original run, but was removed a year later alongside The Seeds of Doom.